- Assistant Professor of Religion and Politics

 Martin earned his B.A. from Anderson University in Anderson, IN, and his Master of Divinity Degree from Princeton Theological Seminary before completing his Ph.D. at Emory University in 2011.
 From 2010-2013, Lerone was the Assistant Professor of American Religious History and Culture at Eden Theological Seminary in Saint Louis, MO where he taught courses in American and African American religious history.

-His first book project, Preaching on Wax: The Phonograph and the Making of Modern African American Religion (New York University Press, 2014) will be released in the fall.
+His has recently completed his first book project, Preaching on Wax: The Phonograph and the Making of Modern African American Religion (New York University Press, 2014).
 The monograph tracks the role of the phonograph in the shaping of African American religion, culture, and politics during the first half of the twentieth century.
 In support of his research, Lerone has received fellowships from the Louisville Institute for the Study of American Religion, Emory University’s Howard Hughes Medical Institute, The Fund for Theological Education, and Princeton University’s Program (now Center) for African American Studies.